Frequently Asked Questions

 Characteristics of the Mobile Application:

-- It can be operated online and offline (offline maps should be previously downloaded)
+- Can operate both online and offline (offline maps should be previously downloaded)

 - Secure data storage